EnterpriseDB/tpa/docs/INSTALL-repo.md

     [tpa]$ git clone https://github.com/2ndQuadrant/ansible
     [tpa]$ export ANSIBLE_HOME=/path/to/ansibledir

+The remaining steps from this point onwards are the same as if you had installed the tpaexec package.

-Next, install the TPAexec dependencies into an isolated virtualenv:
+Install the TPAexec dependencies into an isolated virtualenv:

     [tpa]$ ./TPA/bin/tpaexec setup